Search for a resonance decaying into a scalar particle and a Higgs boson in the final state with two bottom quarks and two photons with 199 fb$^{-1}$ of data collected at $\sqrt{s}$=13 and 13.6 TeV with the ATLAS detector: Analysis strategy

 A signal region (SR) is defined by selecting events with \myy\ around the Higgs boson mass peak of 125~\GeV.
 Compared with the previous analysis~\cite{HDBS-2021-17} the \myy\ window is reduced from 120--130~\GeV\ to 122.5--127.5~\GeV.
 This range corresponds to 1.1--1.7 times the full width at half maximum of the \myy\ distribution, depending on the mass of the $X$ particle.
 By narrowing the SR window the expected signal yield decreases by 10\% to 15\%, while the expected amount of background events is halved.
 The control region (CR), defined as $\myy \in [105,122.5]\cup[127.5,160]\, \GeV$, is used to constrain the normalisation of the \yy+jets background.

 Two exclusive categories of events are defined, based on the number of $b$-jets.
 Because of the large range of masses for the $X$ and $S$ particles, the kinematics can be very different.
 In particular, for $\mX \gg \mS + \mH$ two topologies are considered.
 The $S$ particle can be very boosted, so that its decay products are very collimated and the jets from two $b$-quarks can be reconstructed as a single $b$-jet.
 In another configuration the decay products of the $S$ particle can have a very low~\pT\ and one jet is not reconstructed.
-All signal events with $\mS < 0.09\times \mX$ are thus probed in the category with exactly one $b$-jet and the other ones are probed in the category with exactly two $b$-jets.
+All signal events with $\mS < 0.09\times \mX$ (around 10\% of the probed mass points) are thus probed in the category with exactly one $b$-jet and the other ones are probed in the category with exactly two $b$-jets.
+For example, at $(\mX,\mS)=(250,\, 15)\,\GeV$, 98\% of the events with invariant masses compatible with the true masses are reconstructed in the 1 $b$-tagged category, while at $(\mX,\mS)=(575,\, 200)\,\GeV$, 100\% belong to the 2 $b$-tagged category, and at $(\mX,\mS)=(1000,\, 70)\,\GeV$, 70\% belong to the 1 $b$-tagged category.